Craig Newmark Graduate School of Journalism at the City University of New York: Governance

 The school has a strong culture of community governance.
 A Governance Council composed of full-time faculty, adjuncts, staff, students, and alumni meets once a semester to consider and vote on curriculum, policy, and standards.
-In addition to an Executive Committee that considers matters requiring a decision between regular Governance Council meetings, there are six standing committees: Campus Life and Facilities, Curriculum and Degree Requirements, Diversity, Outcomes Assessment, Strategic Planning, and Technology and Library.
-The by-laws and other relevant materials are on the Governance Council page in the About section of the website, www.journalism.cuny.edu.
+In addition to an executive committee that considers matters requiring a decision between regular Governance Council meetings, there are six standing committees: Campus Life and Facilities, Curriculum and Degree Requirements, Diversity, Outcomes Assessment, Strategic Planning, and Technology and Library.
+The by-laws and other relevant materials are on the Governance Council page in the About section of the website, journalism.cuny.edu.

 Campus

 The Newmark Graduate School of Journalism is located in Midtown Manhattan, near Times Square.
-It is housed in the former headquarters of The New York Herald Tribune, on West 40th Street which CUNY purchased in August 2004 for $60 million.
+It is housed in the former headquarters of the New York Herald Tribune on West 40th Street, which CUNY purchased in August 2004 for $60 million.
 Renovation of the building cost $10.7 million and took place at the same time that The New York Times was building a new, 52-story office tower to house its headquarters next door.

 The campus building houses a newsroom with seats for 130, a broadcast studio, several multimedia editing suites, a fully digital library and research center with 1,500 books on journalism, as well as numerous classrooms.

-In 2006, the school hosted a reunion of about 100 former New York Herald Tribune journalists gathered to commemorate the 40th anniversary of the paper's closing in 1966.
+In 2006, the school hosted a reunion of about 100 former New York Herald Tribune journalists to commemorate the 40th anniversary of the paper's closing in 1966.
 The school also regularly runs panel discussions and other events relevant to the field of journalism and journalism education as well as issues in the news.